 Jacques Lurton: It's huge.
 It's huge.

-For Bordeaux, he estimates a loss of roughly $800 million in sales this year.
+For Bordeaux, he estimates a loss of roughly $800 million in sales last year.

 Lesley Stahl: Is this something that's happening all over Europe or—or just France?

 Greg Jones: No. It's happening all over Europe, definitely.

 Greg Jones is a research climatologist with Southern Oregon University who for 25 years has specialized in the study of how climate influences the growing and harvesting of wine grapes.

 Greg Jones: What we're seeing today is we're seeing more of these extreme events happening more frequently at greater degrees and causing more problems.

 Lesley Stahl: Yeah, we see it everywhere.
 It's not just in farm regions.
 I mean, every part of our country is experiencing some extreme weather condition.
 So how do you know it isn't that normal extreme weather as opposed to a general climate change?

 Greg Jones: There's an area in climate science called attribution science.
 And attribution science is all about trying to kind of understand how much role humans have in the game of-of climate.
 So the idea—